olafuroskar/timi/README.md

 As of now there is only the one package, but I intend on adding related packages.

-# @timi/timestring
+# numeric-timestring

 > _React hook and component to handle time strings in a single input_

 ## General

-`@timi/timestring` is a package that handles time string input in a single input instead of having to spread values, e.g. minutes, seconds, between multiple inputs.
+`numeric-timestring` is a package that handles time string input in a single input instead of having to spread values, e.g. minutes, seconds, between multiple inputs.

 ## useTimestring